Understanding FeNO

 Low FeNO

-A low FeNO level suggests there is little or no eosinophilic inflammation present.
-Asthma linked to this type of inflammation is less likely or may be well controlled with current treatment.
+A low FeNO level indicates little or no eosinophilic inflammation.
+In these cases, asthma driven by this type of inflammation is less likely, or it may already be well managed with current treatment.

 Intermediate FeNO

-An intermediate level should be interpreted alongside symptoms, history and inhaler technique.
-Inflammation may be present but not strongly active.
+Intermediate readings should be interpreted alongside symptoms, medical history and inhaler technique.
+These results can suggest inflammation is present but not strongly active, and further assessment may be required.

 High FeNO

-A high FeNO level indicates significant airway inflammation.
-This supports a diagnosis of asthma and suggests the patient is likely to benefit from inhaled corticosteroids.
-High FeNO levels can also identify patients whose asthma is not well controlled or who may not be taking their medication as prescribed.
+A high FeNO level points to significant airway inflammation.
+This supports an asthma diagnosis and indicates that the patient is likely to benefit from inhaled corticosteroid treatment.
+Persistently high readings can also highlight poor disease control or potential issues with medication adherence.

-Understanding FeNO levels helps clinicians make clearer decisions regarding diagnosis, treatment and follow up.
+Understanding FeNO levels helps clinicians make confident decisions around diagnosis, treatment plans and ongoing follow up.

 Download our FeNO Interpretation Chart